Epoxy Flooring Lifespan: How Long Do Epoxy Floors Last?

 • Diamond grinding or shot-blasting to open the surface and remove weak layers.

-• Proper crack repair, joint detailing and patching before coating.
+• Proper crack repair, joint detailing, and patching before coating.

 2. System build & product quality

-• 100% solids epoxy vs thin, water-based or hardware-store coatings.
+• 100% solids epoxy vs thin, water-based, or “paint” style coatings.

 3. Traffic, loads & impact